Tzahi12345/YoutubeDL-Material/README.md

 For much better scaling with large datasets please run your YTDL-M instance with a MongoDB backend rather than the json file-based default.
 It will fix a lot of performance problems (especially with datasets in the tens of thousands videos/audios)!
-The (closed) issues as well as the project's Wiki will give you good starting points for your journey with YTDL-M.
+The (closed) issues as well as the project's Wiki will give you good starting points for your journey!

 <hr>